R4qun3/Eldoria/Eldoria/Draft/Species/Raqunes/Solyrians.md

 #Draft #Species #Raqunes #Solyrians

-The Solyrians, residing in the [[Arcanum]] universe, are a race deeply connected to the elemental forces that shape the world of [[Eldoria]].
+The Solyrians, residing in the [[Arcanum]] universe, are a race deeply connected to the elemental forces that shape the world of [[Eldoria (world)]].
 Their physical appearance reflects their affinity for the elements, with robust and sturdy builds and skin tones ranging from earthy browns to deep crimson.
 Their eyes often exhibit fiery hues, symbolizing their inner connection to elemental energies.
 Intricate markings and patterns adorn their bodies, representing the elemental forces they harness.

 <hr>

 **Physical Description:**
-The Solyrians, inhabitants of the Arcanum universe, possess a striking and awe-inspiring physical appearance that reflects their deep connection to elemental forces and their ability to manipulate and harness the power of fire, earth, and other elemental energies.
+The Solyrians, inhabitants of the [[Arcanum]] universe, possess a striking and awe-inspiring physical appearance that reflects their deep connection to elemental forces and their ability to manipulate and harness the power of fire, earth, and other elemental energies.

 Solyrians have a robust and muscular build, exuding strength and resilience.
 They stand tall at an average height ranging from 6 to 7 feet, commanding a presence that reflects their affinity for the natural elements.
 Their bodies are sculpted with well-defined muscles, a testament to their physical prowess and endurance.